jeffkl/MSBuildProjectCreator/README.md

 ```

 ## Package Feed
 Create a package feed if you want to generate `.nupkg` packages that can be installed by NuGet.
-If you want to create a repository of packages as if they've already been installed, see [Package Repository].
+If you want to create a repository of packages as if they've already been installed, see [Package Repository](#Package-Repository).

 ### Example